akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+7:43 PM 11/20/2019
+IK development added.
+Still need UI and removing.
+Alt + A adds IK chain in Bind Mode.
+With deformer selected, chains are added to deformer, else they are independent in bones hierarchy.
+Such hierarchys need to be bound in Bind Mode and chains are added to selected deformer.

 1:23 PM 10/7/2019
 Now pressing a in Bind Mode toggles Align Mode.
 This is useful when drawing bones or changing their placement.